-- 1. To what extent and under what conditions do members live up to the commitments, those are the collective decisions that the leaders reach or authorize at the summit? - 2.
-How does the pattern of summit compliance vary over time by issue area, and by member? - 3.
-What causes high and low compliance?
+- To what extent and under what conditions do members live up to the commitments, those are the collective decisions that the leaders reach or authorize at the summit? - How does the pattern of summit compliance vary over time by issue area, and by member? - What causes high and low compliance?

-Determining how much compliance has happened, when, where and by which country, allows one to draw some important conclusions about the overall effectiveness of the summit process.
-But before patterns of summit compliance can be determined, it is necessary to define what is meant by a commitment, since commitments form the basis of the compliance assessments.
+The determination of how much compliance has happened, when, where and by which country can lead to important conclusions about the overall effectiveness of the summit process.
+But before patterns of summit compliance can be determined, it is necessary to define what is meant by a commitment, because commitments form the basis of the compliance assessments.